I have to be honest – I hate ghost tours. It’s my pet peeve.

 There’s a haunted cafe I go to.

 It’s an old converted house in Sydney where the bathroom is upstairs.
-Each time I visit, I meet a young lady in a brown late 18th century dress.
-She’s a little anxious and pensive but walks right though me.
-She doesn’t notice me because she’s a hologram; left over residual energy from the history of the house.
+Each time I visit, I meet a young lady in a brown late 18th-century dress.
+She’s a little anxious and pensive but walks right through me.
+She doesn’t notice me because she’s a hologram; leftover residual energy from the history of the house.
 The actual pensive lady is long gone.
-There’s a huge difference between a spirit presence and left over emotions and energy embedded in a place.
-If you’ve ever visited historic battlefields, or prisons you’ll know that feeling.
+There’s a huge difference between a spirit presence and leftover emotions and energy embedded in a place.
+If you’ve ever visited historic battlefields or prisons you’ll know that feeling.

 Ghost or not?
 Four ways to tell